Dangers Of BPA In Plastic Water Bottles You Should be Aware of

 Dental Issues

-A French study 2013 found that low daily exposure to BPA can damage tooth enamel.
-Although the study needs more research, it found that the white marks and brittle enamel on the teeth of 18 children can be signs of BPA overexposure at an early age.
+A French study in 2013 found that low daily exposure to BPA can damage tooth enamel.
+Although the study needs further research, it found that white marks and brittle enamel on the teeth of 18 children may be signs of BPA exposure at an early age.

 Obesity Breeder

-In 2013, the Kaiser Foundation Research Institute scientists evaluated the BPA levels in the urine of 1,326 children in Shanghai.
+In 2013, scientists at the Kaiser Foundation Research Institute evaluated BPA levels in the urine of 1,326 children in Shanghai.

-They have found out that girls who have higher BPA levels in their system were twice as obese as the average children in their place.
+They have found out that girls who have higher BPA levels in their system are twice as obese as the average child in their place.

 Pre-Diabetes Trigger